There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 You can easily drive from Brisbane, the Sunshine or Gold Coast, and a large car park.

-You can arrive on a train, alighting at Beerwah Train Station, with the Australia Zoo shuttle meeting most trains.
+You can arrive by train and alight at Beerwah Train Station.
+The Australia Zoo shuttle meets most trains.

 Hours